 Workplace smoking laws apply to all enclosed areas used by employees.

-Smoking is prohibited throughout the entire workplace unless there are employee lounges designated for smoking.
+Smoking is prohibited throughout the entire workplace.
 Smoking is also prohibited within 10 feet of a building exit, entrance, open window, or vent intake serving an enclosed area.
-Smoking is permitted in employee lounges designated for smoking.

 Oregon laws don’t address employer policies on smoking in the workplace.
 Local laws regulating smoking -- at the city, county, or town level -- may require employers to have a policy on smoking in some areas.
 And even though it’s not required by law in Oregon, employers are generally free to adopt policies on smoking in the workplace if they choose to.